 Here every lunar April, you will find the unknown but lively festival, welcoming Guandu Mazu (the Chinese Goddess of the Sea).
 Per festival tradition, one of the old Keelung river basins – Central Keelung, Sheliao (Peace Island), and Fairy Cave – is visited each day until the last and grandest stop of them all, Oyster Shell River.

 The dragon boat race is a famous event in Keelung at the Badouzi Fishing port.
-It is festive time where locals compete to see which is the fastest dragon boat.
-Teams train for the whole year in preparation for the event and dragon boats are carefully painted to maintain their vibrant colour.
-Beside the Dragon Boat Race, there are painting competitions, the stand the egg at noon activity, fairs and sing and dance competitions.
+It is a festive time where locals compete to see which is the fastest dragon boat.
+Teams train for the whole year in preparation for the event and dragon boats are carefully painted to maintain their vibrant color.
+Besides the Dragon Boat Race, there are painting competitions, the stand the egg at noon activity, fairs, and singing and dancing competitions.

 The “Wangye” god is worshipped on his birthday every year on the 15th day of the 6th lunar month.
 There is a procession/parade through the streets of Heping Island in Keelung where the whole town participates.
-Firecrackers, music, gongs, costumes and performances will run from noon to 4pm.
-Followed by a night king feast celebration.
+Firecrackers, music, gongs, costumes, and performances run from noon to 4 pm followed by a feast celebration.

 During the seventh lunar month, Keelung is host to Taiwan’s most renowned Ghost Festival, a festival lasting the entire month.
 Highlights include folk-art performances, the opening of the Gates of Hell and the release of burning water lanterns.